Sport Programmes

 The tournament is held in Tauranga and it is a full week of competitive sports with over 300 schools from throughout New Zealand and Australia.
 It is a spectacular event with over 7,800 Year 7 and 8 competitors.
 This is an elite level and there is a selection process where coaches select students through trials.

 At Glen Eden we provide our students with high quality sporting opportunities.
-The value of sport is more than what happens in the sporting arena.
+The value of sport is more than what happens on the field or court.
 It is also about building good relationships with our students during the two years they are with us and having a positive understanding with our families and community and engaging students with their education.

 PRE-TRIAL PROCEDURE